An almost binomial Markov chain

 2. Then, draw \(M \mid b \sim \mathrm{Binomial}(n, b)\).

 We see that this variance is quadratic in \(n\), which is different from the formula for the variance of the almost binomial Markov chain.
-Nevertheless, we can ask ourselves a question whether beta-binomial can be a good approximation to the distribution studied before.
+Nevertheless, we can ask whether beta-binomial can be a good approximation to the distribution studied before.

-This intuition may be formalized in many ways, e.g., as minimization of statistical discrepancy measures, including total variation, various Wasserstain distances or \(f\)-divergences.
-Instead, we will just match mean and variance.
+This intuition may be formalized in many ways, such as the minimization of statistical discrepancy measures, including total variation, various Wasserstain distances, or \(f\)-divergences.
+Instead, we will simply match mean and variance.

 Now it’s coding time!
-We could use TensorFlow Probability on JAX to sample from beta-binomial distribution, but we will resort to core JAX.
+We could use TensorFlow Probability on JAX to sample from beta-binomial distribution, but we will use core JAX.

 Code